Ditectrev/DP-203/README.md

 ![Question 224](images/question224.jpg)

-- [x] Box 1: moved to cool storage.
-Box 2: container1/contoso.csv.
+- [x] The files are [answer choice] after 30 days: moved to cool storage.
+The storage policy applies to [answer choice]: container1/contoso.csv.
-- [ ] Box 1: container1/contoso.csv.
-Box 2: deleted from the container.
+- [ ] The files are [answer choice] after 30 days: container1/contoso.csv.The storage policy applies to [answer choice]: deleted from the container.
-- [ ] Box 1: moved to cool storage.
-Box 2: container1/contoso.csv.
+- [ ] The files are [answer choice] after 30 days: moved to cool storage.
+The storage policy applies to [answer choice]: container1/contoso.csv.
-- [ ] Box 1: moved to cool storage.
-Box 2: moved to cool storage.
+- [ ] The files are [answer choice] after 30 days: moved to cool storage.
+The storage policy applies to [answer choice]: moved to cool storage.

 ### You have an Azure Synapse Analytics dedicated SQL pool named Pool1 that contains an external table named Sales.
 Sales contains sales data.
 Each row in Sales contains data on a single sale, including the name of the salesperson.
 You need to implement row-level security (RLS).
 The solution must ensure that the salespeople can access only their respective sales.
 What should you do?

 ![Question 225](images/question225.jpg)

-- [ ] Box 1: A table-valued function.
-Box 2: A security policy for Sales.
+- [ ] Create: A table-valued function.
+Restrict row access by using: A security policy for Sales.
-- [ ] Box 1: Database scoped credentials in Pool1.
-Box 2: A table-valued function.
+- [ ] Create: Database scoped credentials in Pool1.
+Restrict row access by using: A table-valued function.
-- [ ] Box 1: Database scoped credentials in Pool1.
-Box 2: A security policy for Sales.
+- [ ] Create: Database scoped credentials in Pool1.
+Restrict row access by using: A security policy for Sales.
-- [x] Box 1: A security policy for Sales.
-Box 2: A table-valued function.
+- [x] Create: A security policy for Sales.
+Restrict row access by using: A table-valued function.

 ### You are building a data flow in Azure Data Factory that upserts data into a table in an Azure Synapse Analytics dedicated SQL pool.
 You need to add a transformation to the data flow.
 The transformation must specify logic indicating when a row from the input data must be upserted into the sink.
 Which type of transformation should you add to the data flow?